4 Common Issues in PCB or PCB Pads and How to Fix

 Wed, Mar 10, 2021

-What issue is with your PCB pad or PCB?
+What issue is with your PCB?
 To help you better comprehend and maintain a strategic distance from the possible blunders in your printed circuit board plans, we've accumulated top-notch of the most well-known PCB issues experienced in PCB production.
 You can know why they happen and how to repair PCB pads or PCBs in this article.

 PCB Pad Issue: Burnt PCB Pads